Boosted top tagging and its interpretation using Shapley values: Data set of top jets

 The top ($t$) quark decays to a $b$ quark and a $W$ boson, and the $W$ further decays to two light quarks, which we shall refer to from now on as $u$ and $d$.
 Thus, the final state contains three quarks.
 In the left (right) panel of Figure \ref{fig:ptb_DRb}, we plot the 2-D distribution of the fraction of the top's $p_T$ carried away by a \textit{b (u)} quark and the distance of the \textit{b (u)} quark from \textit{t} in $\eta-\phi$ plane.
 The distance between two objects in the $\eta-\phi$ plane is given by $\Delta R = \sqrt{(\Delta\eta_{ij})^2+(\Delta\phi_{ij})^2}$.
 We see that the softer the parton is, the farther it is from \textit{t}.
 Since \textit{u} and \textit{d} decay from a \textit{W}, they are softer than \textit{b} and have a wider spread in $p_T$ as can be seen in Figure \ref{fig:ptb_DRb}.

 It is a common practice to process top jets before using them to train any machine learning (ML) classifier by selecting only those top jets which contain the initial partons \textit{b,u} and \textit{d} matched within a radius $\Delta R_m$ from the jet axis.
 The matching radius $\Delta R_m$ is typically the same as the jet radius.
 We select three matching radii for our analysis, $\Delta R_m$ = 0.6, 0.8, 1.0.
 We also consider top jets without being subjected to any matching procedure, which we shall refer to as unmatched criteria from now on.
-Table \ref{tab:match_500_600} shows the fraction of top jets belonging to each category and the fraction of top jets where one quark lies outside $\Delta R_m$.
-All jets have $p_T\in[500,600)$ GeV.
-The last row corresponds to the unmatched samples.
+Table \ref{tab:match_500_600} shows the fraction of top jets belonging to each matching criteria and the fraction of top jets where one or more quarks lie outside $\Delta R_m$.
+All jets have $p_T^J\in[500,600)$ GeV.

 Before going into the taggers themselves, we consider the jet mass variable $m_{jet}$ for the different categories of top jets.
-Figure \ref{fig:mjet_DRm} shows the normalized $m_{jet}$ distribution for four cases of $\Delta R_m$ and gluon jets.
+Figure \ref{fig:mjet_DRm} shows the normalised $m_{jet}$ distribution for four cases of $\Delta R_m$ versus the QCD background of gluon jets and light quark jets.
 As our matching criteria tightens, we see that the jet mass variable reconstructs the top quark mass more accurately.
-For unmatched jets, i.e., when no matching criteria is applied, the $m_{jet}$ distribution becomes flatter, and a peak forms at \textit{W} mass, populated by events where one of the quarks lies outside the jet cone radius.
+For unmatched jets, i.e., when no matching criterion is applied, the $m_{jet}$ distribution becomes flatter, and a peak forms at \textit{W} mass, $m_W = 80.3~GeV$, populated by events where one or more quarks lies outside the jet cone radius.

+We calculate the Wasserstein-1 distance \cite{arjovsky2017wasserstein} $W_1(T, G)$ and $W_1(T, Q)$ between the distributions of top jets (T) and gluon jets (G), and top jets (T) and quark jets (Q). $W_1(T, G(Q))$ is a measure of the separation between two distributions T and G(Q).
+It can be calculated as the integral of the absolute difference between the cumulative distribution functions of the two distributions T and G(Q).
+Appendix \ref{app:wass} discusses the Wasserstein-1 distance in detail.
+We see that the top jets are better separated from the light quark jets than from the gluon jets in terms of the jet mass variable.